 Next Stop: Paphos, Cyprus

 Book your stay at Nobis Hotel if you want to be a short walk away from the picturesque canal.
 It's the perfect place to unwind and get your décor inspiration fix after a day of museum tours.
 Ride a bike or stroll along the canals.
-If you want to get a taste of life as a local, take a short river cruise, rent a bike, or get around on foot.
+For a taste of life as a local, take a short river cruise, rent a bike, or get around on foot.

 Next Up: Amsterdam, the Netherlands